 The song starts in a very calm way with Fox’s lyrics slowly echoing in.
 The drop and general bass line rift is a mashup of trap, grime and dubstep, add that with Fox’s unique flow and the partnership between these two artists is pretty exceptional.

-Having already toured the globe with his many Dubplates and holding down his own 'one off' night at Boiler Room, you just know this young man will go very far within music scene.
-Make sure you check out his Soundcloud here for any news on forthcoming tracks.
-I’m excited to see what he’s cooking up for 2017.
+Having already toured the globe with his many Dubplates and holding down his own "one off'" night at Boiler Room, you just know this young man will go very far within music scene.

-For me, the track is a hybrid of Dark Dubstep and Trap, it begin’s with a very brassy instrument and quickly works up to the drop then suddenly all the brass dies away and the tune drops with a great deal of force.
+For me, the track is a hybrid of dark dubstep and trap, it begins with a very brassy instrument and quickly works up to the drop then suddenly all the brass dies away and the tune drops with a great deal of force.
 A deep sub and simple yet heavy hitting drum beat makes this tune what it is.
 About a quarter of the way through the brass seeps back into the tune layered on top of the sub adding yet another level to the riddim.
 It is being released on Crucial Recordings soon along with 3 other absolute riddims (Strawberry Cough, Ghettonimics and Fukka), you can pre-order the vinyl through both Unearthed and Redeye. i'm really excited to hear more from these 2 massive producers.
-Dont forget to check up on what both Thelem and Sleeper are up to music wise through their soundcloud's here.

-9. OH91 – Meditation (BS005) – Up until recently I only knew ‘OH91’ though his grime ventures (Stealth, Blackberry, Renegade, Shuttle etc).
+Up until recently I only knew OH91 though his grime ventures (Stealth, Blackberry, Renegade, Shuttle etc).
 However, thanks to my brother Olaf at Signalfire/FatKidOnFire, I was introduced to a proper heavy weight riddim that OH91 had produced.

-There will be a Strictly140 guest mix dropping on the 24th Feb by Mr K, so keep your eyes out for that one also look out for my next grime article that should be live within the next few weeks, Peace.
+There will be a Strictly140 guest mix dropping on February 24 by Mr K, so keep your eyes out for that one also look out for my next grime article that should be live within the next few weeks, Peace.